szarenek/TeamKappa-theme/README.md

 ##Download ClearDiscord##
 P.S.
 If you want you can replace the background image but it needs to be a https connection for it to work.
-You can open the file with notepad and change the image link in the body tag.
+You can open the file with any text editor and change the image link in the body tag.

 [**Version 2.0.0**](https://betterdiscord.net/ghdl?id=69)